Journal of Plant Physiology

 The Journal of Plant Physiology is a peer-reviewed scientific journal covering all areas of plant physiology.
-It was established in 1909 as Zeitschrift für Botanik and renamed Zeitschrift für Pflanzenphysiologie in 1965, before assuming its present name in 1984.
+It was established in 1909 as Zeitschrift für Botanik and renamed Zeitschrift für Pflanzenphysiologie in 1965, before obtaining its present name in 1984.
 It is published by Elsevier.
-The editors-in-chief are Herbert J. Kronzucker (University of Melbourne), Quan-Sheng Qiu (Lanzhou University), and Uwe Sonnewald (Friedrich-Alexander University Erlangen-Nuremberg).
-According to the Journal Citation Reports, the journal has an impact factor of 3.549, and a 5-year impact factor of 4.164, as of 2021.
-In addition, it has a CiteScore of 6.0.
+The editors-in-chief are Herbert J. Kronzucker (University of Melbourne), Quan-Sheng Qiu (Lanzhou University), and Uwe Sonnewald (University of Erlangen–Nuremberg).
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 4.3.